ryanvilbrandt/commission_tracker/README.md

 ### Integrating with Ko-fi

-The following instructions assume you have a domain that can be used to hit the machine you're using to run Commission Tracker.
+The following instructions assume you have a domain that can be used to hit the machine you're using to run Commission Tracker, and have configured your network to allow it to be hit from the public internet.

 1. Edit conf/config.ini
    1. Change the `host` value to the local IP of the machine Commission Tracker is running on.